farrajota/human_pose_estimation_torch/README.md

 When training a network, a small sample of the overall dataset is used to compute the current accuracy.
 To use the entire dataset to compute the total accuracy of a network, run `th test.lua -expID <name_exp> -dataset <name_exp>`.
 For the MPII dataset, the training set is split into two (train + val) and the evaluation is performed on the `val` set.

-## Benchmark
+## Benchmarking against other methods

 To process the prediction of body joints on a dataset, run `th benchmark.lua  -expID <name_exp> -dataset <name_exp>`.
 This will process all predictions for all annotations of a dataset and store it to disk to two files (`Predictions.t7` + `Predictions.mat`) in the folder of the experiment provided in `-expID`.

 Furthermore, for the FLIC and LSP datasets, this repo provides a benchmarking procedure to compare the results a trained network with other methods for body joint prediction whose predictions are made available online.
 For the MPII and MSCOCO datasets, you will need to use their evaluation servers.

+## Additional information

-## Accuracy metric
+### Accuracy metric

 For convenience during training, the accuracy function evaluates PCK by comparing the output heatmap of the network to the ground truth heatmap.
 However, this should provide a good enough performance measure when training a network on any dataset.

-## Additional notes
+### Additional notes

 Due to problems in cleaning grad buffers with `:clearState()` in order to store models to disk which would cause crashes due to insufficient memory when re-populating the buffers in the GPU memory, here the model's parameters on GPU are copied to a copy of the model which is stored on Ram.
 This means that, when the model needs to be loaded, a convertion between `nn` and `cudnn` is required for it to run properly.

 Besides this small catch the network should work after the conversion.